1860 Pittsburgh Directory Alfred

 financial condition of the times.
 Some time in the following year Father Treacy

-started a weekly Catholic paper on his own responsibility, but with the knowledge
+started a weekly Catholic paper on his own responsibility, but with the

-with him as joint owners and editors.
+one, united with him as joint owners and editors.
 Strangely as their action was

 misunderstood and misinterpreted, one of the principal objects they had in view